junwoonlee/self-tio-dataset/README.md

   * Acknowledged: This work was supported under the university-corporate collaboration agreement between Kubota Corporation and the University of Tokyo.
   * Contact: [Junwoon Lee](mailto:leejunwoon@robot.t.u-tokyo.ac.jp?subject=[GitHub]%20Source%20Han%20Sans)

+## About Code and Network Availability
+  * We currently don’t have any plans to make our network and code available to the public.